Tulare County Seal

 Jessica is the Environmental Health Manager of the Tulare County Environmental Health Division.
 In this role, Jessica is responsible for 23 compliance and enforcement programs within the Environmental Division, including but not limited to, Retail Food Inspection, CUPA-Hazardous Materials, the Milk inspection program for Kings and Tulare County and the Environmental Emergency Response team.
 The division regulates thousands of businesses in Tulare County, Jessica collaborates with business owners, cities, county, state and federal partners, and community stakeholders.
 Jessica considers herself fortunate to work with a very talented group of individuals.
 Her environmental management philosophy is to protect public health in as business friendly a manner as possible given the limitations in regulation.
 Jessica has over 20 years of experience as a Registered Environmental Health Specialist.
 She earned her Bachelor and Master degrees from California State University Fresno, and a Doctoral degree from University of La Verne.

-Sonia Carranza began a career in Environmental Health in 2002 as Extra Help for reviewing well permits, conducting data collection for wells and conducting public pool and spa inspections.
+Sonia Carranza began a career in Environmental Health in 2002 as Extra Help reviewing well permits, conducting data collection for wells and conducting public pool and spa inspections.
 She went on to obtain and maintain certifications as a Registered Environmental Health Specialist and as a Certified Lead Inspector Assessor.
 She has served in various capacities conducting inspections of food facilities, pools, spas, employee housing, and sewage, trash, and vector complaints.
 She has conducted inspections of properties occupied by children who have lead poisoning.
-Currently, she serves as the Program Supervisor for the County and oversees Retail Food Program, Camps, Detention Facilities and co-supervises countywide complaint investigations and the Recreational Health Program.
+Currently, she serves as the Program Supervisor for the County and oversees Retail Food Program, Camps, Detention Facilities, Recreational Health Program, and co-supervises countywide complaint investigations.
 Sonia currently participates on Central Valley Food Technical Advisory Committee (FTAC).

 Jesus Gaona has been employed by Tulare County Environmental Health Services Division for over 19 years.
 He maintains a certification as a Registered Environmental Health Specialist and is certified as a Hazardous Materials Technician.
 He also supervises the Hazardous Materials Emergency Response team.